Mikerniker/Frontend-Mentor-Challenges/005 Stats Preview Card/README.md

 ### What I learned

+- Reviewed css line-height property to adjust the height of the paragraph.
+- Tried working on media queries, but I still find it confusing but was able to workout the responsiveness for smaller screens.
+- The image did not fit the div initially so I had to add `vertical-align: top;`
+- Tried an overcomplicated color code for the purple image overlay but found a simpler option:
-- How to add color tint, I used this code:
+- Mental Note: I originally used this code:
 ```
 .card-image {
     max-width: 50%;